The Turf[TECH]Report - Prodiamine: Widely Used & Effective Pre-Emergent Herbicide

 • In summary, if plant cells can’t make tubulin, then they can’t make microtubules.
 If they can’t make microtubules, they can’t separate their chromosomes during mitosis.
 And if they can’t separate their chromosomes, the cell fails to divide.
 If cells can’t divide, the plant stops growing.
 Ultimately, the plant dies.

-mitosis in plant cell
+A diagram of mitosis in a plant cell

-Remember, Prodiamine is a pre-emergent herbicide, which means many weeds and grasses treated in the seedling stage will fail to germinate.
+THE SIGNS & SYMPTOMS THAT DEMONSTRATE PRODIAMINE IS WORKING Remember, Prodiamine is a pre-emergent herbicide, which means many weeds and grasses treated in the seedling stage will fail to germinate.
 Those that do germinate usually experience severely stunted growth characterized by short, swollen coleoptiles and hypocotyls (the emergent stem and first leaf).
 Prodiamine impairs root development; treated plants typically experience short stubby secondary roots and limited root hair development.
 This results in the plant starving due to its inability to find nutrition in the soil.
 Thickened short stems and crinkled leaves are another indication of Prodiamine’s effectiveness.

 WHEN SHOULD I APPLY PRODIAMINE?